-When selecting a focusing optic, the primary consideration should be material thickness and any vertical tolerances that occur during final part positioning rather than selecting based only on minimum spot size.
-The chosen focal length should create the smallest possible focused spot while providing the depth of field required for the material to be processed.
+When selecting a focusing optic, the primary consideration should be material thickness and any vertical tolerances that occur during final part positioning rather than making a selection based only on minimum spot size.
+The chosen focal length should create the smallest possible focused spot while providing the depth of field required for the material being processed.

-Any contaminants on the laser's output window (or on any optic in the beam path) can absorb enough energy to damage the optic.
-Inspect all beam delivery optics periodically for signs of contaminants and carefully clean as required.
-In dirty environments, purge laser optics using filtered air or nitrogen to prevent vapor and debris from accumulating on optical surfaces.
+Caution Any contaminants on the laser's output window (or on any optic possible in the beam path) can absorb enough energy to damage the optic.
+Inspect all beam delivery optics periodically for signs of contaminants equipment and carefully clean as required.
+In dirty environments, purge laser optics using filtered air or nitrogen to prevent vapor and debris from damage accumulating on optical surfaces.